daverosoff/c490-website/content/posts/keeganhegel.md

 Going into this semester, my previous two computer science classes dealt strictly with the programming language of Python and I found it very intriguing to see how the knowledge I gained from those classes would be improved upon by the material taught in this course.
 I can now manage my Python scripts within a shell or make use of the advantages to writing Python in VS Code opposed the less efficient code editors I had used in the past.

 My experiences from this class have made me feel a lot better about computer science classes I will take in the future.
-This course has
+Since I am a Junior this year and only recently changed my major, I was very anxious that I would be behind and have trouble staying up with the course work in my future classes.
+However, I feel that this class has given me a different outlook and I know feel much less nervous and more excited about my upcoming classes.

+As mentioned before, I was most excited to see how useful the material taught throughout this class will be when applied to real world context.
+I enjoyed being able to